Hood to Hood Story of the Cleveland Ghetto

 Currently, the community is a shell of itself as dilapidated housing and vacant properties plague many of the neighborhoods that sit along St. Clair and Superior, from the Hough and St Clair-Superior neighborhoods to the South Collinwood area around 152nd.

-With less and less housing as vacant properties on the East Side are widespread, the East Side is slowly losing its population as years of decline have led the black community to grow into the suburbs of Cuyahoga County in places like Cleveland Heights or South Euclid.
+With less and less housing as vacant properties of the Cleveland ghetto on the city’s East Side are widespread, the East Side is slowly losing its population as years of decline have led the black community to grow into the suburbs of Cuyahoga County in places like Cleveland Heights or South Euclid.

 Cleveland Hoods Related Topics: